 South Australia’s state nomination process for skilled and business migrants can be summarised across three key stages.

-If you are applying for skilled migration through the Talent & Innovators program, you will need to submit an Registration of Interest application to Skilled & Business Migration.
-If successful you will be invited to apply for state nomination.
+If you are applying for skilled migration through the Highly Skilled and Talented stream, you will need to submit an Registration of Interest application to Skilled & Business Migration.
+If successful, you will be invited to apply for state nomination.

 Although specific requirements will vary depending on the type of visa you are applying for and your situation, the following provides an overview of what you can expect from the state nomination process.

 Once your state nomination application has been approved, you will then be able to progress your visa application with the Department of Home Affairs.